 Millions of people all over the world emphatically say that Jesus has saved them from drugs, suicide, illness, depression, hopelessness.
 In the name of Jesus, people have turned away from personal gain to help the homeless, feed the hungry, clothe the naked, heal the sick.

 A soldier in the Russian Army during the Second World War, Aleksandr Solzhenitsyn, became a respected philosopher, historian, and writer.
-Condemned to a labor camp as a political prisoner, he was sentenced to internal exile in the Soviet Union for criticizing Josef Stalin in a private letter.
+Condemned to a labor camp as a political prisoner, he was sentenced to internal exile in the Soviet Union.
+His crime was criticizing Josef Stalin in a private letter.
 Slowly starving in a Siberian Gulag, Aleksandr Solzhenitsyn said that the very thought of Jesus was enough for him to keep his sanity.

 At dawn on April 9, 1945, as the Nazi regime was collapsing, Dietrich Bonhoeffer and six other men were stripped naked, and hanged by piano wire over a period of six hours.
 Their execution occurred just two weeks before soldiers of the United States 90th and 97th Infantry Divisions liberated Flossenbürg.
-The day of execution was 21 days before Adolf Hitler committed suicide, three weeks before the Soviet Army captured Berlin, and one month before the surrender of Nazi Germany.
+The day of his execution was 21 days before Adolf Hitler committed suicide.
+This was three weeks before the Soviet Army captured Berlin, and one month before the surrender of Nazi Germany.